-This recipe originated with Ukrainians in the United States, where by the early 2000s it was becoming part of their Thanksgiving tradition.
+This recipe originated with Ukrainians in the United States.
+By the early 2000s it was becoming part of their Thanksgiving tradition.

-This yellow-coloured borsch is served as the first course of Thanksgiving Day dinner.
-It is always accompanied by a moment of silence.
+The borsch is always accompanied by a moment of silence.
 This is in remembrance of the millions of Ukrainians who died in the Holodomor famine-genocide of 1932-33 and the following Years of Terror at the hands of soviet communists.
 As well, in remembrance and gratitude for those who survived, and for the family's own abundance today.

 The recipe is patterned after the meatless borsch served at Ukrainian Christmas Eve dinner, Sviat Vechir.
 It varies from family to family, but the one constant is the substitution of yellow beets for the red.

-Yellow (golden) beets give the broth a golden colour.
+Yellow (also called golden) beets give the broth a golden colour.
 Yellow is a colour often related to mourning in Ukrainian culture.

 To make Remembrance Borsch, start with a mushroom broth.
 If you can get them, used dried mushroom caps imported from Poland.
 (These are the closest to those that used to come from Ukraine before Chornobyl.)
 Otherwise, use a combination of Italian porcinis, Japanese shiitakes, or other flavourful species.